-Summary of Commissioner's Decision: The Commissioner found that the information at issue (i.e. payment information, the Schedule to a Wayleave Notice and a Deed of Easement relating to the placement of electricity lines by ESB on Coillte lands) was "environmental information".
-He remitted the matter to Coillte for further consideration.
+Summary of Commissioner's Decision: The Commissioner found that the information in question was "environmental information" and remitted the matter to the Council for further consideration.

 Right of Appeal: A party to this appeal or any other person affected by this decision may appeal to the High Court on a point of law from the decision, as set out in article 13 of the AIE Regulations.
 Such an appeal must be initiated not later than two months after notice of the decision was given to the person bringing the appeal.